L I N K E - N e w s l e t t e r , 2 0 0 2

 Mark the rod 1" from one end using a file and drill a hole there 1/64" larger than the wire you'll be winding.
 Drilling that hole is easier if you make that mark with a half-round file so the drill bit has a flattish spot to dig into.
 File or sand the drilling burr off the hole.

 Now clamp the jig to a table using a C-clamp and insert the rod into the small hole on the right side of the jig.
 Make the hole in the rod just protrude from the drill jig and insert the end of your wire into the rod hole.
 Run your drill and hold the wire, winding the wire against the right side of the drill jig.
 Allow the wound spring to pull the winding rod through the hole in the jig.
-If your winding rod is thin enough, you'll notice that as the spring gets longer, the winding rod will start wobbling around.
-Slow down the drill, and aim for the 1/2" hole in the other side of the jig.
+If your winding rod is thin enough you'll notice that as the spring gets longer, the winding rod will start wobbling around.
+Slow down the drill.
 When your winding rod is full, cut the wire loose from the winding end first, then cut the end inserted in the hole in the winding rod (you may need a third hand here to hold the wire, the drill, and the cutters).

 This is the method I use to make my new Spring Necklaces and Bracelets.
 They can be seen at www.chainmailguy.com/jewelry.htm